OfferZen-Community/developers-finance/docs/wealth-creation/investing-in-property.md

 Unlike an investment in equity, where you are paid a dividend and incur a dividend withholding tax, in listed property, an investor is paid a distribution that is fully taxable.
 An investment structure called a real estate investment trust (REIT) makes it possible to pay shareholders without the corporation or the trust incurring any tax.

-REATs are generally split between debt and equity in the financing of property transactions, which magnifies the return that gets passed to shareholders.
+REITs are generally split between debt and equity in the financing of property transactions, which magnifies the return that gets passed to shareholders.

 ### Location